Where Does ½mv² Come From?

 The bar framework extends naturally.
 Angular momentum becomes levered bars — the same stack, rotating around an axis, with radius as the lever arm.
 A figure skater pulling in her arms shortens the lever, concentrating the stack.

-And at relativistic speeds, something interesting happens: the bars don't just stretch linearly anymore.
+And at relativistic speeds, something interesting happens: the tails don't grow linearly anymore.
 The geometry changes.
 The framework, it turns out, anticipates relativity.

 More on that another time.